Search Appeals Court dockets online for case information

 Docket entries in cases heard by the Appeals Court (except for fully impounded cases) may be searched at the website address www.ma-appellatecourts.org .
 No passwords are necessary.
 Searches may be conducted by docket number, involved party, attorney appearance, lower court, or lower court judge.
 The information is posted daily in an effort to provide attorneys, litigants, the media and the general public with easy access to up-to-date appellate case docket information.
 Actual case documents that are deemed "public information" are available for public inspection at the court's clerk's office.
 Documents in impounded cases may only be viewed at the court clerk's office, only by the counsel or party of record with proper identification.

 Note: These online services are provided by the appellate courts’ case management system vendor.
 Viewers are advised that the official court file is the tangible one located at the court and not this website.
-For more information about the source, coverage, and currency of what is made available on this website, visit http://ma-appellatecourts.org/help_about.php.
+The case dockets and argument calendar information are generally updated each hour with any new entries made during regular business hours.

 Oral arguments are hearings in which appealing parties, or their attorneys arguing on their behalf, have an opportunity to present their case to a panel of justices and tell them why they believe errors of law were made at the trial court or by the state agency where the case was first heard.
 These oral argument sessions are open to the public.

 For more information about whether you are entitled to oral argument in your case, what to expect when you plan to argue before a panel of justices, or how to plan a visit to the John Adams Courthouse to observe, view our guide to oral argument.

 You may purchase a CD of an appellate argument in a case heard by the Appeals Court online.
 Oral arguments scheduled on or after January 2, 2019 are posted to the Court's website where they can be accessed for no charge.
 For instructions about web access to oral arguments, click here.